mrdylanroberts/my_cogs_repo/README.md

   - Admin-only configuration commands
   - Settings display with Discord embeds

+### JoinLeaveThreads
+- **Description**: Sends customizable join and leave messages to specific Discord threads.
+- **Features**:
+  - Send messages when users join or leave the server
+  - Highly customizable messages with member and server placeholders
+  - Option to send messages to existing threads
+  - Option to create new threads for each event
+  - Configurable thread naming format

+### EmailNews
+- **Description**: Securely forwards emails from specific senders to designated Discord channels.
+- **Features**:
+  - 🔒 Secure credential storage using encryption
+  - 📧 Forward unread emails from specific senders
+  - ⚙️ Configurable email checking interval
+  - 🎯 Selective forwarding based on sender addresses
+  - 🔐 Secure setup process through DMs

 ## Installation

 1. Add this repository to your Red-DiscordBot instance: